Shivaani9/Quick-Quiz/README.md

 ![image](https://user-images.githubusercontent.com/67979587/131704143-9568d11c-1f95-4b0d-a99d-2a7f8a8c9b02.png)

-The Image indicates the block diagram and progress of events in the project
+The Image indicates the block diagram and progress of events in the project.
+Quiz App facilitates a user friendly environment for learning new concepts as well as revising previously studied concepts, thereby increasing the learning efficiency of students.